open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 Latest version
 -------------------------

-The latest gateware version for Acquisition Board 2nd and 3rd Generation.
-Select the updater for your operating system.
+The latest gateware releases for 2nd and 3rd Generation Acquisition Boards are available below.
+Download the updater for your operating system.

-See :ref:`this section <genids>` to identify what generation board you have.

 .. list-table::
    :widths: 15 25 60